superphy/paper_platform/science-story.md

 A few of the technical findings were that:

-1. Generic, directed edges allow results from new analyses modules to be integrated and all statistical comparisons to work without modification.
+1. Generic, directed edges allow results from new analyses modules to be integrated and all developed statistical comparisons to work without modification.
-2. Finding the largest or smallest values in a node of a given type is expensive and should be stored in a different datastore.
+2. Finding the largest or smallest value for nodes of a given type is expensive and should be stored in a different datastore.
 For example, we index an incremental key ("spfyid1", "spfyid2", ...) outside of the graph database.
 3. Performance-wise, we see a linear relation between the number of nodes retrieved and the analysis time.
 For example, 1.5 million nodes/attributes can be compared in approximately 90 seconds, and 2 million nodes/attributes in approximately 110 seconds.

 # What are the implications or impact of the research?